For-Profit Colleges: What Every Student Should Know

 The explosive growth the industry saw in the early aughts has slowed down in the past couple of years.
 While enrollment at for-profit colleges quadrupled between 2000 and 2010, between 2010 and 2012 all the bad press brought the numbers down by 12%.

 Tuition isn’t the only source of profit for these schools.
-Most of them are also publically traded.
+Most of them are also publicly traded.
 The industry has seen its ups and downs on the stock market over the past few years, often influenced by which political party is in office and announcements related to government regulations.

 After a couple of years in decline, 2014 saw the stocks of for-profit education companies have a bit of a resurgence in public (or at least Wall Street’s) opinion.
 But their success on the market is very much at the whim of the moves the government makes in the sector.